mjamore/asteroid-alert/README.md

-# Asteroid Alert:
+# Asteroid Watch:
 This application will use the Near Earth Object Web Service to display the near Earth asteroids each day.

 ## Usage
 This application requires a NASA API key, which can be acquired from the [nasa.gov developer webite](https://api.nasa.gov/index.html#apply-for-an-api-key).
-Once you have an API key, add it as a key value pair to an .env file at the root of the project.
+Once you have an API key, add it as a key value pair in a .env file at the root of the project.
 The key should be 'NASA_API_KEY' and the value should be the API key from the NASA website.
 	npm install
 	gulp
 	npm start